 From The Grindhouse Cinema Database

-Henry Silva (born September 15, 1928) is an American film and television actor.
-Silva was born in Brooklyn, New York of Sicilian and Spanish descent.
+Henry Silva (September 15, 1928 - September 14, 2022) was an American film and television actor.
+Silva was born in Brooklyn, New York and was of Sicilian and Spanish descent.

 He grew up in Harlem and quit school when he was 13 years old to attend drama classes, supporting himself as a dishwasher and waiter in a Manhattan hotel.
 By 1955, Silva felt ready to audition for the Actors Studio.
 He was one of five students chosen out of more than 2,500 applicants.
 When the Studio staged Michael V. Gazzo's play, A Hatful of Rain as a classroom project, it proved so successful that it was presented on Broadway, with students Ben Gazzara, Shelley Winters, Harry Guardino, Tony Franciosa, and Silva in key roles.
 Silva also appeared in the play's film version.

 In Hollywood, he played a succession of villains in films including The Tall T, The Bravados, Green Mansions, Johnny Cool, and the original The Manchurian Candidate.
 He was one of the 11 casino robbers in the 1960 Rat Pack caper film Ocean's 11.

 He had a comic role as one of the stepbrothers in the 1960 Jerry Lewis film Cinderfella, a parody of Cinderella with Lewis in the title role, and appeared in starring roles in two filmed episodes of The Outer Limits, a science-fiction anthology television series in the United States.

 He sometimes played heavies on television, i.e. as a hit man in the episode "Better Bargain" on Alfred Hitchcock Presents.
 Other television roles included an episode of Rod Serling's Night Gallery and the episode "The Enemies" from the first season of Voyage to the Bottom of the Sea.